EribertoPerez/OsTicket/osticket-prereqs.md

 </p>
 <br />
 <p>
-Lastly, you can log into the admin panel by clicking the 'Your Staff Control Panel' link and entering your Admin credentials you created previously.
+14) Log into the admin panel by clicking the 'Your Staff Control Panel' link and entering your Admin credentials you created previously.
 End users can use the 'Your osTicket URL' link to create and submit tickets.
 </p>
 <p>
 <img src="https://github.com/EribertoPerez/OsTicket/assets/34051119/0ec99a19-7b25-48a7-b577-7385ecfd1b78" height="225" width="600">